Skip to main content

 Interactive Example:

-$ lovelace workspace create client-dashboard --description "Client Analytics Dashboard"
+$ ada workspace create client-dashboard --description "Client Analytics Dashboard"

 Creating workspace: client-dashboard